 I hold a current 2019 Enhanced DBS Certificate, am fully insured and 2019 safeguarding compliant, with accredited certification in Safeguarding Adults and Children, Home Office Prevent Training, Awareness of Domestic Abuse and Violence and Embedding Equality and Diversity.

 If you would like to discuss working with me to deliver a presentation, demonstration, workshop or course for your organisation - please email me at firstname.lastname@example.org.
-I am shortly about to start a full time Master's Degree in Heritage Education at Bishop Grosseteste University in September 2019, so it is advisable to please contact me as far in advance as possible to discuss your requirements.
+I am currently studying full time for a Master's Degree in Heritage Education at Bishop Grosseteste University, so it is advisable to please contact me as far in advance as possible to discuss your requirements.
 This will enable me to accommodate your dates, if possible, as I am already getting bookings into 2021.

-The Hanse Day in Boston, that took place on Saturday 25th May, was a huge success.
+The Hanse Day in Boston was a huge success.
 Thank you to everyone who came and supported the event.
 I was delighted to be part of Boston's celebration of the International Hanseatic Day.
 I was there with my historical cookery demonstration, recipes and a display of my Pots and Pans Material Culture through the ages.
 This was part of the Boston Big Dig, which aimed to look for the site of the Hanse warehouse.
 I look forward to being involved again in 2020, for further details please visit www.bostonhanse.co.uk

 I'm delighted to have been asked to submit my top ten cookbooks choices to the 1000 cookbook project.
 As an avid collector of cookbooks, it was almost impossible to whittle it down, but after much deliberation I managed to do so.
 This website is an amazing resource if you love cookbooks.
 Here are my top ten choices https://app.1000cookbooks.com/people/sadie-hirst Their sister website https://app.ckbk.com/ has just launched too, ckbk enables you to access thousands of recipes, authors, ingredients, cookbooks and ideas.